Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce. Conditions worsen daily!

 These were actually seven cities lying close together (in this order) on a mail route in Asia Minor.
 God knew that each city would reflect a corresponding attitude existing in the era it represents.
 Christ was able to use them to show a pattern that would span the 2,000-year history of His Church.

 History demonstrates that most in each of these eras did not heed the warnings spoken to them by Christ.
 This is never truer than at the end of the age.
 While the Church has now progressed into the deplorable, seventh (or last) era, known as Laodicea, the most faithful brethren in the Church of God today are a remnant of the sixth, the Philadelphian era.
 They remain separate from the lukewarm seventh era.
-(Read our booklet Where Is God’s Church? and our book Where Is the True Church? – and Its Incredible History!.)
+(Read our book Where Is the True Church? – and Its Incredible History!)